-Auto-Defrost Electronic Control: For
+Auto-Defrost Electronic Control:

-Merchandisers with an electronic control (as described in the OPERATION section of this manual).
-The timer is factory set for a 24 minute defrost cycle to occur at 4-hour intervals.
-Like the mechanical timer, the electronic control will switch power from run mode (condensing unit and evaporator fans) to defrost mode (defrost heat element).
-Whereas the mechanical timer operates strictly on a timed cycle, the duration of the electronic control's defrost cycle is controlled by the temperature at the sensor probe "P2."
-If the temperature at this probe reaches 60°F prior to the 24-minute timed cycle ending, the control will override the timed cycle and immediately switch power from the defrost mode to a drip time then standard run mode.
+The control is factory set for a 24 minute defrost cycle to occur at 4-hour intervals.
+Like a mechanical defrost timer, the electronic control will switch power from run mode (condensing unit and evaporator fans) to defrost mode (defrost heat element).
+Whereas a mechanical timer operates strictly on a timed cycle, the duration of the electronic control's defrost cycle is controlled by the temperature at the sensor probe "P2."
+If the temperature at this probe reaches 60-65°F prior to the 24-minute timed cycle ending, the control will override the timed cycle and immediately switch power from the defrost mode to a drip time then standard run mode.
 If temperature is not reached at probe "P2," the defrost cycle will continue for the entire 24- minute programmed cycle prior to returning to run mode.
-Energizing the defrost circuit in the electronic control can be verified with the illumination of the "melting snowflake" and the letters "DE" appearing on the control's display.
+Energizing the defrost circuit in the electronic control can be verified with the illumination of the "melting snowflake" and the letters "dE" appearing on the control's display.